Hot Enough for June: Production

+Part of a trend of spy films in the wake of the success of the James Bond series, its art director was Syd Cain, who had the same job on the first two Bond films.
+As a result, in addition to the allusion to "007" in the opening scene, the offices of Cunliffe's glass company are (deliberately) almost an exact match to the outer waiting room and offices of "M" in the early James Bond films.
+Another more oblique tie to the series is that Koscina herself had been considered for the role of Tatiana Romanova in From Russia with Love.

 Film rights to Lionel Davidson's novel were originally bought by American producer Hal Wallis, who wanted to make the film with Laurence Harvey.
 However, Wallis and Harvey had a falling out and the rights went instead to Rank and producer Betty E. Box.

 Dirk Bogarde was cast in the lead.
 However he then decided he did not want to, as he had just made The Servant (1963).
-Box and director Ralph Thomas were not unduly concerned as they did not feel Bogarde was ideal casting anyway, and approached Tom Courtenay instead.
-Courtney agreed, but then Bogarde changed his mind again after his manager told him he needed the money.
+Box and director Ralph Thomas who had directed Bogarde in the "Doctor" film series were not unduly concerned as they did not feel Bogarde was ideal casting anyway, and approached Tom Courtenay instead.
+Courtenay agreed, but then Bogarde changed his mind again after his manager told him he needed the money.

-Shooting took place in Padua, representing Prague.
+Shooting began in September 1963.
+It took place in Padua, representing Prague.

 Ralph Thomas later said he made the film "because I thought the script was quite funny and I loved working with Dirk.
 It was still during the period when he was doing those sort of roles very well."

 Reception

+Critical

 Howard Thompson of The New York Times was unimpressed, calling it "a slick, bland shuffling of drollery and suspense, not especially new, at least by now, nor really funny."
 He singled out one performance for praise: "Most of the real fun comes from the mouth of Robert Morley ..."

+Filmink called the movie "a lot of fun, with pleasing photography and European locations plus a superb support cast, although it’s not quite funny enough to be a spoof or exciting enough to constitute a thriller."

+Box office

 Kinematograph Weekly called the film a "money maker" at the British box office for 1964.